 Governance legislations are being implemented with a range of supervision and regulatory tools for monitoring of, including but not limited to, financial institutions, gaming industry, fiduciary services, cryptoassets, beneficial ownership, etc. The culture of transparency is being adopted globally, enabling access to information and implementing the right systems in place to achieve credibility required to sustain trust, geared towards financial stability.

-In addition to potentially being exposed to reputational and commercial risk due to inadequate implementation of transparency procedures, organizations in the financial industry are accountable to regulators on national and international level (e.g. European Banking Authority EBA, Financial Action Task Force FATF, Office of Foreign Assets Control OFAC, Committee of Experts on the Evaluation of Anti-Money Laundering Measures and the Financing of Terrorism MONEYVAL, Federal Financial Monitoring Service FSFM, Financial Conduct Authority FCA, International Monetary Fund IMF, Organisation for Economic Co-operation and Development OECD, etc) with a requirement for formal reporting designed to combat money laundering and terrorist financing, starting with the Know Your Client (KYC) process.
+In addition to potentially being exposed to reputational and commercial risk due to inadequate implementation of transparency procedures, organizations in the financial industry are accountable to regulators on national and international level (e.g. European Banking Authority EBA, Financial Action Task Force FATF, Office of Foreign Assets Control OFAC, Committee of Experts on the Evaluation of Anti-Money Laundering Measures and the Financing of Terrorism MONEYVAL, Federal Financial Monitoring Service FSFM, Financial Conduct Authority FCA, International Monetary Fund IMF, Organisation for Economic Co-operation and Development OECD, etc) with a requirement for formal reporting designed to combat money laundering and terrorist financing, starting with the Know Your Customer (KYC) process.